QuentinAndre/Website/content/post/circling-pvalues-is-fine/index.md

 ---
 A few days ago, my Twitter feed erupted after I pointed out that [the p-values in a recent paper discussing the impact of smartphone bans on student outcomes and mental health were all close to the papers' threshold for discovery (p = .1)](https://twitter.com/andre_quentin/status/1783148596956635465).
 While some thanked me for pointing out this pattern, others strongly objected to my observation, and more generally to the practice of what they call 'circling p-values'.

-I won't rehash the full debate, but one person in particular appeared to view this practice as particularly evil, calling it in a blost post the "polygraph and baton of self-styled stats cops on Twitter."
+I won't rehash the full debate, but one person in particular appeared to view this practice as particularly evil, calling it in a blog post the "polygraph and baton of self-styled stats cops on Twitter."
 I happen to (strongly) disagree, and will try to make a short two-part case for "circling p-values."

-First, can it be a useful heuristic?
+First, can it be considered a useful heuristic?

 ## Circling p-values Is a Useful Heuristic